Band members Related acts

 It's always interesting to find an artist who's better known in a foreign country than his native land.
 That's certainly the case for Peter "Wyoming" Bender.

 By the mid-1970s Bender was living in Berlin where he formed the band Wyoming with German musicians Rainer Marz (guitar), drummer Curt Cress and bassist Georg Robel.
-Signed by the German Bellaphon label, 1972's "In Prison" teamed Bender with producer Peter Hauke.
+Signed by the German Bellaphon label, 1972's "In Prison" was the group's second album.
+Teamed Bender with producer Peter Hauke, the collection was quite varied and with Bender singing in English, you'd be hard to tell these guys were German.
 I'll be honest and admit that the first time I spun this baby it didn't do a great deal for me, but with subsequent visits this has become a personal favorite.
 Musically the album's a strange, but interesting mix of conventional rock and occasional progressive moves.
-Bender's years in Europe left him with a distinctive German accent which adds to the LP's weirdness quotient.
-Be sure to check out tracks such as the bouncy opener 'USA Seventy-Two' which comes complete with a tuba solo and the rocker 'I'm a Roller' (the song sports a great guitar solo, but the way the way the word 'Roller' is pronounced ('Roooooooooler') is hysterical).
-Bender's credited with writing the majority of the material, which is exemplified by tracks such as the pretty ballad 'Known By All'', 'Restless Man Intro' and 'Sunshine Peacetime' is quite commercial, complete with nifty melodies and top-40-styled hooks.
-The notable exception is the ten minute plus opus 'Indian Wardance'.
-Bender's family tree apparently included American Indian blood and on this ten minute plus opus he pays tribute to those roots.
-It also serves as a precursor to some of his future musical directions.
+Bender's years in Europe left him with a slight, but distinctive German accent which added to the LP's weirdness quotient.
+Be sure to check out tracks such as the bouncy opener 'USA Seventy-Two' which came complete with a tuba solo and the strident rocker 'I'm a Roller' (the song sported a great guitar solo, but the way the way the word 'Roller' is pronounced ('Roooooooooler') was hysterical to American ears).
+Bender was credited with writing the majority of the material, which exemplified by tracks such as the pretty ballad 'Known By All'', 'Restless Man Intro' and 'Sunshine Peacetime' was quite commercial, complete with nifty melodies and top-40-styled hooks.
+The notable exception was the ten minute plus opus 'Indian Wardance'.
+Bender's family tree apparently included American Indian blood and on this ten minute plus opus he paid tribute to those roots.
+It also served as a precursor to some of his future musical directions.
 Elsewhere, congrats to Klaus Holitzka on designing one of the year's uglier album covers.
 As far as I know this LP never saw an American release.

 "In Prison" track listing: